Ahmad-Hazrati/PP1/README.md

 ### Unfixed Bugs

 - The lighthouse report for response page accessibility scored 88% due to missing label text for input in navigation bar section.
-The issue was not solved after many attempts.
+The issue was not solved after many attempts, even with the tutor.
+The issue requires more time and in depth check which can be carried later on.

+---

 ## Deployment